TZstatsADS/Spr2017-Proj1-kenkcchew/doc/README.md

-# Project:
+# Project: What did the presidents say at their inauguration?

 ### Doc folder

-The doc directory contains the report or presentation files.
-It can have subfolders.
+Proj1_kc3040.html contains the final version of the report in html format.
+Please see Proj1_kc3040.Rmd for the code to reproduce the project.
+Feel free to clarify anything with Ken at k.chew@columbia.edu.